seniorjoinu/ic-stable-memory/docs/encoding.md

 `ic-stable-memory` splits all data in two categories:
 1. Fixed-size data, that can efficiently and deterministically serialize itself into a buffer of fixed size, known at compile-time.
-2. Dynamically-sized data, that can deterministically serialize itself atleast somehow.
+2. Dynamically-sized data, that can deterministically serialize itself at least somehow.

 Types of the first category have to implement `AsFixedSizeBytes` trait.
 Types of the second category - `AsDynSizeBytes` trait.
 Types of the first category may also implement `AsDynSizeBytes`, if needed.